Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_answer">

 A: Yes.
 This declaration informs the compiler that average returns a `double` value but provides no information about the number and types of its parameters.
-(Leaving the parentheses empty doesn’t necessarily mean that average has no parameters.)
+(Leaving the parentheses empty doesn't necessarily mean that average has no parameters.)

 In K&R C, this form of function declaration is the only one allowed; the form that we've been using—the function prototype, in which parameter information is included—was introduced in C89.
 The older kind of function declaration is now obsolescent, although still allowed.